African leopard

-The African leopard (Panthera pardus pardus) is the nominate subspecies of the leopard, native to many countries in Africa.
+The African leopard (Panthera pardus pardus) is the nominate subspecies of the leopard, native to Africa.
 It is widely distributed in most of sub-Saharan Africa, but the historical range has been fragmented in the course of habitat conversion.
 Leopards have also been recorded in North Africa as well.

 Taxonomy

 Felis pardus was the scientific name used by Carl Linnaeus in the 10th edition of Systema Naturae in 1758.
 His description was based on descriptions by earlier naturalists such as Conrad Gessner.
 He assumed that the leopard occurred in India.

 In the 18th and 19th centuries, several naturalists described various leopard skins and skulls from Africa, including: